Welcome to Little Reds!

 Tynaya Quickley, Director of Early Childhood Education

-The Reggio Emilia philosophy is brought to life through the collaboration of the child, teacher and classroom.
+Learning in the Little Reds classrooms is brought to life through the collaboration of the child, teacher and classroom.
 Children have the freedom to navigate their learning, teachers have the flexibility to cultivate meaningful experiences, and the classroom environment has boundless inspiration.
-Our Reggio Emilia-inspired classrooms are carefully and methodically structured to promote inquiry, discovery, literacy and numeracy.
-RPCS Preschool students are equipped to thrive in Kindergarten and beyond.
-The Little Reds Reggio Emilia-inspired philosophy emphasizes both social-emotional development and physical education.
+Our classrooms are carefully and methodically structured to promote inquiry, discovery, literacy and numeracy.
+Little Reds students are equipped to thrive in kindergarten and beyond.
+In addition to academics, Little Reds also emphasizes both social-emotional development and physical education.

 Social-emotional development focuses on the child’s increasing capacity to understand and regulate emotions, feel and show empathy for others, establish and maintain positive relationships with peers and adults, and make responsible decisions.
 By playing and working with each other, children practice their social skills with guidance and support from adults and peers.

 |7:30 - 9:00 a.m.||Arrival and morning play in the Outdoor Classroom|